TomoEguchi-NOAA/GrayWhaleCalfProduction/README.md

 Necessary functions are stored in GrayWhaleCalfProduction_fcns.R.
 Some of the functions in the file may be obsolete and unused.
 The analytical part is conducted via JAGS (Just Another Gibbs Sampler, which can be downloaded from https://sourceforge.net/projects/mcmc-jags/files/.

-It is assumed that this repository is donwloaded to your local computer via RStudio and a project created.
+It is assumed that this repository is downloaded to your local computer via RStudio and a project created.
 Please create three empty folders within the project folder and name them "data," "figures," and "RData."

 In 2023, new data extraction code was developed due to some inconsistencies that were found in the previous version (Collating and Formatting Passdown.R).